popey/snappy-docs/build-snaps/c.md

 * Simplify installation instructions, regardless of distribution, to snap install myapp.
 * Directly control the delivery of automatic application updates.
+* Bundle all the runtime requirements, including the exact versions of system libraries.
+* Extremely simple creation of services.

 # Getting started